senul724/space-survivor/README.md

 # Space Survivor
 A simple survival game built using java
 <hr>
-Simply clone and execute script
+Simply clone and execute script to run

 ### `./gradlew run`